 Although it is generally preferable for the spouses to be able to work together with their attorneys to resolve all of the issues incident to the ending of their marriage, there are some cases, where for one reason or the other, this is simply not possible.
 In those cases, the Divorce Process is available to end the marriage.
 In a Divorce case, one spouse will file the necessary pleadings, including a Complaint for Divorce, with the Domestic Relations Court, which is how the formal Divorce process begins.
 Even in a Divorce case, the Court will encourage the parties to try to work together to come to an agreement on all of the issues.
 To the extent this does not occur, however, the issues will ultimately be decided by a Judge following a trial at which each party will present evidence in support of her/his position on the issues.
 Based upon the evidence that is presented to the Judge, and the Judge’s interpretation of the applicable Ohio law, the Judge will decide these unresolved issues for the parties.
 Such issues may include how to allocate the parties’ rights and responsibilities involving their minor children, how to divide their property and debts, and whether either spouse shall be obligated to pay the other spousal support (alimony) following the ending of the marriage.

-There are several ways to approach the termination of your marriage.
-For decades, attorney John Heilbrun has been helping couples go through the process of ending their marriages, and he can help you determine which approach is right for you.
-Whether you choose divorce or dissolution, our attorney can protect your legal rights and help you make decisions that are in your best interest.
+As indicated above, there are different ways to approach the termination of a marriage.
+For almost four decades, Attorney John Heilbrun has been helping couples with these Processes, and he can help you determine which approach will work best for you and your family.
+Whether you proceed with a Dissolution or Divorce, John Heilbrun will help you protect your rights and try to assist you in making decisions that are in the best interests of your children.

-If you are searching for an experienced family lawyer to represent you in a divorce or dissolution of marriage, please contact the Law Office of John Heilbrun or call (513) 321-3940 today to schedule a consultation.
+If you are searching for an experienced family law attorney to represent you in connection with the issues related to the ending of your marriage, please contact the Law Office of John Heilbrun to schedule an initial consultation.